Cole Custer

 Cole Matthew Custer (born January 23, 1998) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 41 Chevrolet Camaro ZL1 for Haas Factory Team.
+He competes full-time in the NASCAR Cup Series, driving the No. 41 Chevrolet Camaro ZL1 for Haas Factory Team and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 0 Chevrolet Camaro SS for SS-Green Light Racing with BRK Racing.
 He is the son of Joe Custer, the team president of HFT.
 He is the 2023 NASCAR Xfinity Series champion.

 Racing career

 Early career

 Custer began racing quarter midget at the age of four.
 In 2011, Custer won the USAC National Focus Young Guns Championship.
 The following year, Custer began racing late models, winning ten races and earning Rookie of the Year honors.